aptech/docs/docs/CR-histp.rst

     :returns: m (*Px1 vector*), the midpoints of each category.

-    :returns: freq (*TODO*), Px1 vector of computed frequency counts.
+    :returns: freq (*Px1 vector*) of computed frequency counts.
 This is the vector of counts, not percentages.